samcesa45/shops/README.md

-Shops is THE professional, full-featured and high performance e-commerce mobile application! .It is a mutli role based application with admin and customers roles
+Shops is THE professional, full-featured and high performance e-commerce mobile application! .It is a multi role based application with admin and customers roles

 ## FEATURES OF SHOPS
 # CATEGORY